robmuh/robmuh.github.com/_posts/2014-08-17-scratch-misses-itch.markdown

 a goal &mdash; especially as it leads directly into Python making visual comparisons between the two.

+### Computational Thinking: When Snap!
+Works

+One of the hardest concepts I've had to introduce to students is event-based, functional programming, (which we eventually use with JavaScript and Node).
+Currently the first tool I use is Gamemaker Studio to introduce this since it so naturally ties events to the actions that happen when those events are detected.
+Snap!, however, is another way to supplement this idea of functional thinking over more traditional object-oriented thinking, which we learn first in Python.
+Some say Snap! is just Scheme with blocks and I'd agree with that.
+This is one or the uses when a Scratch-ish tool like Snap! makes sense even for older students.

 ### Never Been a Fan

 I have to confess I have never really liked Scratch for much the same